Taking a leap of faith will look different depending on who’s taking the leap.

 It’s the perfect place to visit if you’re looking to expand your spiritual horizons and sample new practices like sound baths, group chanting, Goddess retreats, transformational workshops and Shamanic healing.
 Some events are very reasonably priced, like 2-hour Crystal Healing workshops at Goddess House for just £5 (run by Zena and Neil of Crystal Heaven) whereas longer 2/3 day courses will carry a higher price tag.

-Whether you’re at the start of an awakening or experienced in all things esoteric, you will discover many opportunities to try new ancient healing practices that you’d struggle to find practitioners of elsewhere.
+Whether you’re at the start of an awakening or experienced in all things esoteric, you’ll have many opportunities to try new ancient healing practices that you’d struggle to find practitioners of elsewhere.

-You may have heard Glastonbury being called “the heart chakra of the Earth” and it is somewhere that definitely has a certain ‘vibe’.
-I’ve spoken to a few people who reported a phase of intense emotional release (ie, grief, crying, depression) shortly after moving here as lower vibrations moved out of their energy field.
-They could then feel more in tune with the high vibrational frequency here, which legend says is due to Ley lines crossing to create an energetic hotspot.
+You may have heard Glastonbury being called “the heart chakra of the Earth” and it’s somewhere that definitely has a certain ‘vibe’.
+I’ve spoken to a few people who reported a phase of intense emotional release (ie, grief and crying) shortly after moving here as lower vibrations moved out of their energy field.
+They could then feel more in tune with the town’s high vibrational frequency, which legend says is due to Ley lines crossing to create an energetic hotspot.
 Reportedly, this is also why Stonehenge was built nearby.

 The energy (with the culture) attracts many sensitive, empathic and intuitive people here each year to absorb the healing frequencies and worship at the sacred sites.
-If you feel sensitive to energy – then you may experience headaches, intense emotion and a particularly strong connection to Mother Earth when you come and stay.
+If you feel sensitive to energy – you may experience headaches, intense emotion and a particularly strong connection to Mother Earth when you come and stay.

 The locals that you find here would not be found in other, more traditional, English towns.
 There are usually musicians playing in the streets and people walking barefoot is commonplace.
 Pop-up stalls are likely to feature fortune tellers, tarot card readers and jewellers, and you’ll often pass by people crouched on the pavement drawing in chalk.

 Eccentricity is the norm here and it’s a place where you can let go, breathe, and appreciate one another for your uniquely expressed attributes.
 After all, if everyone were the same, the world would be a very boring place!